 Headquartered in Tokyo with offices in Kyoto and Fukuoka, chairman Ryuichi Shitara leads Soei Patent & Law Firm in providing patent, trademark and design protection services to engineers, inventors and designers.

-Led by managing partners Kenji Sugimura and Koji Sugimura, Sugimura & Partners is an IP specialist firm which represents both Japanese and international clients pursuing patent, design, and trademark protection in Japan.
+Sugimura & Partners is an IP specialist firm which represents both Japanese and international clients pursuing patent, design, and trademark protection.
 Its clientele ranges from single inventors and startups to well established academic institutions and multinational corporations from all sectors of the global economy.
-Top practitioners include Tetsuo Tsukanaka, Yuko Muramatsu, Kenichi Nakayama and Osamu Suzuki.
+Top practitioners include Kenji Sugimura and Koji Sugimura.

-Yoshiyuki Inaba, Mitsuko Miyagawa and Toyotaka Abe are key practitioners at TMI Associates.
-The firm was named Asia IP patent firm of the year for Japan in 2019; its clients range from venture businesses to well-established high-tech companies.
+Yoshiyuki Inaba and Toyotaka Abe are key practitioners at TMI Associates.
+The firm’s clients range from venture businesses to well-established high-tech companies.
 It also liaises with government agencies and has increasingly had opportunities to advise on policy.
 Besides copyright services, it also handles patent, utility model, design, trademark, trade secret, unfair competition, action plan, antitrust as well as licensing matters.

 Founded in 1902, Yuasa and Hara is one of the oldest and largest law and patent firms in Tokyo.
-The firm was named Asia IP copyright firm of the year for Japan in 2019 and is a pioneer in multidisciplinary practice, consisting of a legal division, a patent division, a trademark & design division and an accounting division.
-Kozo Yabe, Kazuhiro Nakata, Hiromichi Aoki and Toshiaki Iimura closely cooperate with each other to provide complete and multiple IP services to both domestic and foreign clients.
+The firm is a pioneer in multidisciplinary practice, consisting of a legal division, a patent division, a trademark and design division and an accounting division.
+Kazuhiro Nakata, Hiromichi Aoki and Toshiaki Iimura closely cooperate with each other to provide complete and multiple IP services to both domestic and foreign clients.